labgrid-project/labgrid/doc/configuration.rst

 Most of the USB serial converters in our lab have been programmed with unique serial numbers.
-This makes it easy to always match the same one even if the USB topology changes or a board is moved between host systems.
+This makes it easy to always match the same one even if the USB topology changes or a board has been moved between host systems.

 .. code-block:: yaml